Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 • Inspect for gaps before continuing to unroll.

-Overlap And Finish
+Overlap and Finish

 • Add recommended tubeless sealant during setup to address small, hidden leaks.